subham8907/helium-1/README.md

 # Helium
 Bullshit-free web browser, based on Chromium.
 Follows [imput](https://github.com/imputnet)'s ethics and norms.

-Very WIP, not meant for public/end user consumption, etc.

 First and foremost, we're making a good browser for ourselves.
 We don't intend to reinvent the wheel or target everyone, it isn't Helium's goal.
 The main goal is to provide an honest, comfortable, privacy-respecting, and non-invasive experience.